Miralimoradiya/Magic-Book-Library/README.md

 This project is a full-stack Library Management System (LMS) designed to efficiently manage books, users, transactions, and reviews for a library.
 It features two user roles: Librarian and Student, with customized access and functionalities.
 The system supports real-time overdue penalties, book borrowing, user registration, and detailed reporting for librarians.
 This system is built using a combination of modern technologies including React, Node.js, Express, MySQL, and various other libraries.

+It's fully responsive and if you want to check other details see my **[portfolio](netlify.com)** and check project section and check this project's more details and screenshots.

 ---

 ## Technologies & Libraries Used